 Don’t take my word for it, a 2009 study by Linda Lord, DVM, PhD from the Ohio State University College of Veterinary Medicine supports what veterinarians and animal shelters have known all along.
 Dogs and cats with microchips are more likely to be returned to their owners than pets without.
 According to Science Daily, the study reported that cats with microchips were 20 times more likely to be returned home than cats without, while dogs with microchips were 2.5 times more likely to be returned home than those without.
 The results of this study underscore the importance of microchips.

 The undeniable fact remains that microchips have reunited hundreds of pets with their guardians.
 Of course, in order for a microchip to work, you will need to register the microchip and keep your contact information up-to-date.
 Microchips are reliable and use nationwide registries, but they ultimately depend on the information that you give.
 So remember to update your information and provide multiple emergency contacts in case your pet gets lost while you are out of town.

 Hopefully your pet will never get lost, but in case it happens, by making sure your pet has a microchip, you are giving yourself and your pet the best chance of a speedy, happy reunion.
 Just ask Spice, the 6-month-old grey and white cat discovered 2,300 miles away from her home.
 Thanks to her microchip, the shelter in Westbrook, Maine was able to identify her guardian in Albuquerque, New Mexico.
-Jon Ayers, CEO of IDEXX Laboratories, and a dedicated cat lover, is working to get Spice back home.
+Jon Ayers, former CEO of IDEXX Laboratories, and a dedicated cat lover, is working to get Spice back home.

 If you have any questions or concerns, you should always visit or call your veterinarian -- they are your best resource to ensure the health and well-being of your pets.